 Cherie Blair used a speech in Beijing last week to have a friendly poke at her former neighbour in Downing Street.
 Yes, this Cherie Blair speech had a bit of a poke at Gordon Brown!
 How uncivil.
 Not least because he’s no mean speaker himself as we saw in the 2010 Labour manifesto speech.

 Actually, it wasn’t really that bad.
 Certainly no need for a big row, anyway.
 Because this Cherie Blair speech at the Bookworm store in China’s Capital observed:

 “Tony’s very good at communicating.
 In politics, communication is important.
 That’s why some people are good politicians and some people are better as…financial directors, shall we say.”

-Studiously–like the lawyer she is–She didn’t name names.
+Studiously—like the lawyer she is—She didn’t name names.
 But then she didn’t have to.
-Sometimes it’s what you don’t say in your speech that’s more telling.
+That’s because sometimes it’s what you don’t say in your speech that’s more telling.
 It’s the slow reveal that matters.
 Or, of course, just the hint that inspires both curiosity and interest.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?